WHVO: News operation

 WHVO/WKDZ, along with WKDZ-FM, boasts their own news operation.
 The one-hour newscasts, branded as News Edge, are broadcast at 12 Noon and 5:00 p.m.
-Central Time, and are simulcast over all three Ham Broadcasting-owned stations.
+Central Time, and are simulcast over WHVO and WKDZ-AM-FM.
 Hourly national news updates on WHVO/WKDZ are provided by Fox News Radio, and are aired at the top of each hour.